qijianpeng/awesome-edge-computing/README.md

   fault tolerance for DNN applications.
 When supported by a scalable distributed computing hierarchy, a DDNN can scale up in neural network size and scale out in geographical span.

+- [DeepIoT](https://github.com/yscacaca/DeepIoT): DeepIoT is a framework that shrinks a neural network into smaller dense matrices but keeps the performance of the algorithm almost the same.
+This framework finds the minimum number of filters and dimensions required by each layer and reduces the redundancy of that layer. [src from: 10.1145/3469029](https://doi.org/10.1145/3469029)

 - [Distiller](https://github.com/IntelLabs/distiller): Distiller is an
   open-source Python package for neural network compression research.
 It